 The Bengal is a confident, dominant and at times slightly aggressive cat.
 As a result, socialisation with other territorial cats can lead to problems.
 Nevertheless, Bengals should never be kept alone.
 Tranquil cat breeds like Persians or British Short hairs are suitable companions.
 In case of doubt, a good shared living environment between two animals does also depend on the character of each cat.

 When it comes to hybrid breeds, the upbringing of individual animals is particularly important.
 Even if all domestic felines are still little wild cats inside, the wild heritage comes to the fore most prominently in cats whose wild blood is not too far back in the family tree.
 For instance, first-generation Bengal cats are less trusting than other cat breeds and sometimes much patience is required for them to get used to new people and a new environment.
 What is important for all pedigree cats is particularly relevant for the Bengal: only purchase your cat from a professional breeder who highly values the socialisation and upbringing of his young ones and can assist you when you and your Bengal start to live together.

-As wild cats, Bengal cats from generation F1 to F4 are subject to endangered species laws.
+As wild cats, Bengal cats from generation F1 to F4 are subject to endangered species laws in some countries.
 Specific housing conditions apply for endangered species in Germany: the Federal Agency for Nature Conservation demands an outdoor enclosure of at least 15 square metres for wild cats and their direct offspring in Germany.
 Any responsible person should provide such an active cat plenty of living and play space anywhere.
 In many US-states and Australia they are even banned entirely.
 After all, the comportment of F1 and F2 generation Bengal cats is very different from that of tame domestic cats!
 A breeder who works with Bengal cats from an early generation must be able to offer their cats species-appropriate housing conditions.